-As in TDCOSMO25, we use the spherically-aligned Jeans Anisotropic Modelling (JAM) method.
+As in TDCOSMO25, we used the spherically aligned Jeans anisotropic modelling (JAM) method.
 This method builds on the orbital distribution $f(\vec{x}, \vec{v})$ of position and velocity of the stars in 3D motion in the galactic potential $\Phi$.
-This potential is described by the steady-state collisionless Boltzmann equation \citep[][hereafter, BT, eq.~4-13b)]{binne87}:
+This potential is described by the steady-state collisionless Boltzmann equation \citep[][hereafter, BT, eq.~4-13b)]{binne87}

-We then obtain a single spherical Jeans equation (BT eq.~4-54):
+We then obtain a single spherical Jeans equation (BT eq.~4-54)

-with $\rho_*(r)$ the stellar density distribution and \bani \ the orbital anisotropy, defined as a function of the ratio of tangential over radial velocity dispersion components, $\sigma_{\theta}$ and $\sigma_{r}$:
+with $\rho_*(r)$ the stellar density distribution and \bani \ the orbital anisotropy, defined as a function of the ratio of tangential over radial velocity dispersion components, $\sigma_{\theta}$ and $\sigma_{r}$